gb-webdev/cs50/C/Lecture-notes/sorting.md

 The amount of steps this also takes is eqivelant to n squared, also not efficient However if the array is already sorted, it can quit early with that simple if statement.
-This gives it an advantage over selection sort in those cases.
+This gives it an advantage over selection sort in those cases O(n)  (see algorithms).

 (n - 1) * (n - 1)
 O(n2) (n squared)